 Live harpist?
 Check.
 Bold floral decor decorated by legendary interior designer Carleton Varney?
 Check.
-Incredible views of the Straights of Mackinac from the World’ longest porch on an island where cars aren’t allowed and slowing down to enjoy life has become an art form?
+Incredible views of the Straights of Mackinac from the World’s longest porch on an island where cars aren’t allowed and slowing down to enjoy life has become an art form?
 Check, check, and check!
-There’s nowhere more relaxing and invigorating to enjoy afternoon tea than the sitting room or porch of Grand Hotel on Mackinac Island!
+There’s nowhere more relaxing and refreshing to enjoy afternoon tea than the sitting room or porch of Grand Hotel on Mackinac Island!

 Afternoon Tea Menu

-I can’t eat anything with gluten and I choose not to eat meat, and thankfully Grand Hotel has always been so great about throwing together something that suits my needs and is still festive.
-The last Afternoon Tea I had at Grand Hotel featured pudding, fresh seasonal fruit and berries, freshly caught lake fish, gluten free pastries and finger sandwiches, chocolate covered strawberries, macarons, and clotted cream.
+I can’t eat anything with gluten, and I choose not to eat meat, and thankfully Grand Hotel has always been so great about throwing together something that suits my needs and is still festive.
+The last Afternoon Tea I had at Grand Hotel featured pudding, fresh seasonal fruit and berries, freshly caught lake fish, gluten-free pastries and finger sandwiches, chocolate-covered strawberries, macarons, and clotted cream.
 They’re so accommodating and thoughtful!